Elijah1111/GeoNote/README.md

 # GeoNote
-Splice extension for Trimble tractor displays.
+An extension for Trimble's Precision-IQ Android application

 GeoNotes are datastructures representing a note at a specific location.